 In this study series during Advent, we will read the two accounts of the birth of Jesus in their own right and also compare the one account with the other account.
 And because we are moving into “the year of Matthew”, we will start with an introduction to the apocalyptic nature of Matthew’s Gospel.
 This characteristic explains some important things about the way that the author of this Gospel approached the task of writing his particular story of Jesus.

-Below are the recorded videos of the morning session, posted within a day or so of the study.
+Below are the recorded videos of the sessions.

 Written by Rev Elizabeth Raine